port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 The stack consists of several components:

-- [S3 Bucket](#exporter-s3-bucket) - where the [`config.json`](#exporter-configjson-file) should be saved.
+- [S3 Bucket](#exporter-s3-bucket) - where the [`config.json`](#exporter-configjson-file) should be saved;
-- [ASM Secret](#port-credentials-secret) - where you should save your Port credentials (client id and secret), to allow the exporter to interact with Port API.
+- [ASM Secret](#port-credentials-secret) - where you should save your Port credentials (client id and secret), to allow the exporter to interact with Port's API;
 - [Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-concepts.html#gettingstarted-concepts-function) - a resource that you can invoke to run the exporter code.
-The [IAM policy](#iam-policy) is attached to the execution role of the Lambda function.
+The [IAM policy](#iam-policy) is attached to the execution role of the Lambda function;
 - [SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) - a queue of events, to be consumed by the exporter.
-Read [here](./run-on-events.md) later, about how to use the exporter to consume and act on live events from different AWS services.
+Read [here](./run-on-events.md) to learn how to use the exporter to consume and act on live events from different AWS services;
 - [EventsBridge scheduled rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html) - a rule to run the exporter on a schedule.

-In order to deploy the application, you need to fill few parameters for each component:
+In order to deploy the application, you will need to fill in the following parameters:

-- Cloud Formation related parameters:
+- **Cloud Formation related parameters:**
   - `Application name` - The stack name of the application created via `AWS CloudFormation`.
-- Bucket related parameters:
+- **Bucket related parameters:**
-  - `CreateBucket` - `true` if you want the application to create and manage your bucket, or `false` if you want to do that by your own.
+  - `CreateBucket` - `true` if you want the application to create and manage your bucket, or `false` if you want to create the bucket on your own.
-  - `BucketName` - The name of your bucket, or a globally unique name for creating a new bucket.
+  - `BucketName` - The name of your bucket, or a globally unique name for a new bucket.
   - `ConfigJsonFileKey` - The file key (path) to the [`config.json`](#exporter-configjson-file) in the bucket.
-- IAM Policy related parameters:
+- **IAM Policy related parameters:**
   - `CustomIAMPolicyARN` - The ARN of the [IAM policy](#iam-policy).
-- Secret related parameters:
+- **Secret related parameters:**

-  - `CustomPortCredentialsSecretARN` - The ARN of the port credentials secret;
+  - `CustomPortCredentialsSecretARN` - The ARN of the Port credentials secret;

     **OR**

-  - `SecretName` - The name for the port credentials secret to be created for you.
+  - `SecretName` - The name for the new Port credentials secret to create.

-- Lambda related parameters:
+- **Lambda related parameters:**
   - `FunctionName` - The function name for the exporter's Lambda.
   - `ScheduleExpression` - The [schedule expression](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html) to define an event schedule for the exporter.
   - `ScheduleState` - The schedule initial state - `ENABLED` or `DISABLED`.
 We recommend to enable it only after one successful run.